Apkhotline/EnchantmentsPlusPlus-WorkspaceSource/README.md

 # EnchantmentsPlusPlus-WorkspaceSource
-Enchantments++ Workspace Source Code(need MCreator to edit easily.)
+Enchantments++ Workspace Source Code(need MCreator to edit easily.), only for Permission accessable